ethereum/go-ethereum/docs/getting-started/index.md

 ### Checking account balance {#checking-balance}

 The command below returns the balance of the given account.
-This is a HTTP POST request to the local port 8545.
+This is an HTTP POST request to the local port 8545.
 The `-H` flag is for header information.
 It is used here to define the format of the incoming payload, which is JSON.
 The `--data` flag defines the content of the payload, which is a JSON object.
 That JSON object contains four fields: `jsonrpc` defines the spec version for the JSON-RPC API, `method` is the specific function being invoked, `params` are the function arguments, and `id` is used for ordering transactions.
 The two arguments passed to `eth_getBalance` are the account address whose balance to check and the block to query (here `latest` is used to check the balance in the most recently mined block).

 ```sh
 curl -X POST http://127.0.0.1:8545 \